Credit report errors

 • Mixed files (your information getting confused with another person’s)

-• Credit reporting errors from lenders
+• Credit reporting errors from lenders, such as Blaze Credit Union or Associated Bank.

 Why it matters: Accounts that don’t belong to you could be a sign of a serious problem, like identity theft or a mixed credit file.
 They can also lead lenders to believe you have more debt than you really do, which can lead to credit denials or higher interest rates.